biy11/trail_tracer/README.md

     NOTE: THIS FILE MAY NOT BE UP TO DATE, BUT HAS BEEN USED AND ADAPTED FOR THIS PROJECT.
 BELOW ARE SOME CHANGES MADE TO THIS FILE FROM ITS ORIGINAL FORM.

     - Uncomment/add the following to conifg file:
+        # Change from "navigate_to_pose" to "navigate_through_poses" as well as tweak parameteres
         bt_navigator:

             ros__parameters: